Kleene-Star/KleeneStar.Core/doc/kleenestar.form.md

 The permission model for form management in **KleeneStar** is context-sensitive and enables fine-grained access control at the class level.
 Rights are not assigned directly at the form level but via class profiles that link global groups with specific policies within a class.
 This yields a flexible and consistent rights concept aligned with organizational and business requirements.

-A user receives the permissions of a given policy for all forms of a class if they belong to a global group that has the corresponding policy in that class profile.
-The rights thus apply to all forms within that class—regardless of whether they are active, archived, or newly created.
+A user receives the permissions defined by a given policy for all forms of a class if they are a member of a global group associated with that policy in the class profile.
+These permissions apply uniformly to all forms within the class, whether the forms are active, archived, or newly created.

 Administrators with the `form_admin_policy` may manage class profiles and thus control the assignment of policies to groups, defining which actions are allowed in form management for a class.